';

 No. For more than 40 years people have been living near more than 350,000 wind turbines operating globally and more than 50,000 wind turbines operating in North America.
 There is no scientific evidence indicating that wind turbines have caused any adverse health effects.
 Overall, health and medical agencies agree that the sound from wind turbines is not loud enough to cause hearing impairment and is not causally related to adverse effects.

 Wind turbine sounds are not unique.
 Based on the levels and frequencies of the sounds, a multidisciplinary scientific advisory panel comprised of medical doctors, audiologists, and acoustical professionals concluded that there is no evidence the audible or sub-audible sounds emitted by wind turbines have any direct adverse physiological effects.
+The noise most wind turbines emit is around 40 to 45 decibels, which is similar to the noise from most refrigerators (40 decibels) and less than the noise from an average air conditioner (50 decibels).

 Construction